Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Related Work

 \section{Related Work}

-\shortsectionBf{Multi-Agent System Architectures and Formal Models.} Traditional Multi-Agent Systems (MAS) research established foundational principles for distributed autonomous systems, focusing on authorization and secure communication between agents~\cite{security_in_mas2015}.
-The development of Large Agentic AI systems has introduced new architectural challenges, necessitating specific coordination frameworks.
-Surveys have provided valuable taxonomies of agent systems~\cite{llm-mas-survey, modeling-detecting-Intention, llm-agents-survey}; however, these works largely describe system categories rather than offering operational models that enable property specification, formal reasoning, or verification.
-Our approach builds upon existing architectural insights but advances them by proposing the models for the host agent and task lifecycle.
+\shortsectionBf{Multi-Agent System (MAS) Architectures and Formal Models.} Traditional MAS research focused on authorization and secure communication~\citep{security_in_mas2015}, but modern Agentic AI requires new coordination frameworks.
+While recent surveys provide taxonomies for these systems~\citep{llm-mas-survey, modeling-detecting-Intention, llm-agents-survey}, they lack operational models for property verification.
+We advance this by formalizing Host Agent and Task lifecycle models to prove end-to-end correctness.
+Unlike empirical studies that only demonstrate failure, our property specification approach--grounded in rigorous logic--offers a mathematically verifiable solution for reliability.

-\shortsectionBf{The Challenge of Integrated Protocol Security.} The safety and security of Agentic AI systems is a major research domain that directly motivates our formal framework.
-Security challenges in these systems have been comprehensively documented, identifying vulnerability classes such as coordination attacks, information leakage, and privilege escalation through delegation chains~\cite{dewitt2025openchallengesmultiagentsecurity}.
-This work highlights the cascade failure phenomenon, where the compromise of a single agent propagates across the entire system.
-Industry assessments, such as the OWASP Foundation's draft ``Top 10 for Agentic AI'', codified these concerns and cite ``Unreliable Delegation \& Coordination'' as a critical risk that directly relates to the heterogeneous protocol integration problem we address~\cite{owaspagenticai}.
+\shortsectionBf{The Challenge of Integrated Protocol Security.} Agentic AI security is a major domain motivating our framework.
+Documented challenges include coordination attacks, leakage, and privilege escalation via delegation~\citep{dewitt2025openchallengesmultiagentsecurity}.
+These highlight cascade failures, where single-agent compromises propagate system-wide.
+Industry assessments such as OWASP's draft ``Top 10 for Agentic AI'' cite ``Unreliable Delegation \& Coordination'' as a critical risk, directly relating to the heterogeneous protocol integration we address~\citep{owaspagenticai}.